aldisonll/aldServer/README.md

 ## aldServer - a template server

-Inspired By Flask and Jinja.
+Inspired by Flask and Jinja.
 Super easy to use!